These two men are exposing the food mafia that’s ruining our health. I interviewed them about what we can do

 If you’ve ever been on the road in the USA, you’ll know what I mean: there is no food.
 I don’t mean there’s a shortage of things to eat – there is plenty – but it’s not food.

 Gas stations, corner stores and supermarkets offer highly processed, salty, sugary, plasticky ‘food products’ that are ubiquitous, without offering any fresh, natural alternatives.
 Simply finding fresh fruit, a bag of nuts or even a ready-made salad is virtually impossible.
 And why is this?

-Authors Jon Gordon and Steve Eggleston blame what they call The Food Mafia – in other words, the mega-corporations like Pepsi Co, McDonald’s, Coca Cola, Cargill and Nestlé who lobby governments to have their toxic products sold in every possible outlet, pushing out fresh foods and giving us little choice about what to eat.
+Authors Jon Gordon and Steve Eggleston blame what they call The Food Mafia – in other words, the mega-corporations like Pepsi Co, McDonald’s, Coca Cola, Cargill and Nestlé who lobby governments to have their toxic, GMO based products sold in every possible outlet, pushing out fresh foods and giving us little choice about what to eat.

 So incensed were Gordon and Eggleston about this, they wrote a book about it: The Food Mafia explores the shady side of multinational food corporations in depth.

 Their story follows the epic struggle of food entrepreneur Bobby Greystein as he battles the Big Food and Big Sugar lobbies.
 This David vs Goliath legal tale truly blows the whistle on corruption, fraud and misplaced faith in an industry that’s arguably responsible for the premature deaths of over 150 million Americans (and 50 million Europeans) who are pre-diabetic, Type 2 diabetic, or obese.

 In this exclusive interview, the two authors share just how bad the situation is in America today; how they collected information to reveal the corrupt system behind the ‘food mafia’ – and how they feel threatened as a result.